bob-ros2/rosmdb/README.md

 How to use the ROS action interface can be seen in the also provided CLI ROS Node under [scripts/cli.py](scripts/cli.py)
-Via Action Service is the preferable way to communicate with the RosMDB Node.
+Via ROS Actions is the preferable way to communicate with the RosMDB Node.

 To insert data via the json topic a simple std_msgs/String publisher can be used.
 If the string is JSON parsable in will be handled as object, otherwise it will